 Reporting to the Clinical Supervisor, the Counselor is responsible for clinical and case management services for all patients and their families.

-- Performs primary counselor duties to clients and their families including but are not limited to development of treatment plans; crisis intervention; group, individual, family and didactic sessions; conducts initial screenings and comprehensive assessments; discharge summary and planning; coordination of treatment services with probation, school and other referral sources. .
+- Performs primary counselor duties to clients and their families including but are not limited to development of treatment plans; crisis intervention; group, individual, family and didactic sessions; coordination of treatment services with probation, school, and other referral sources

 - Promotes and utilizes a strengths-based treatment model for substance abuse treatment.

-- Maintains accurate and timely documentation utilizing electronic medical record in accordance with the expectations and standards of Phoenix House policy and procedures, state licensing requirements and funding/contract requirements.
+- Maintains accurate and timely documentation utilizing an electronic medical record in accordance with the expectations and standards of Phoenix House policy and procedures, state licensing requirements, and funding/contract requirements.
 Responsible for all other documentation related to the treatment and progress of clients in the program.
-These reports include but are not limited to individual and weekly progress notes, group and family sessions.

 - Adheres to ethical and conduct standards as established by professional licensure and Phoenix House policies.

-- Provide case management and maintains communication with treatment, families, and referral sources.
+- Provide case management and maintains communication with the treatment team, families, and referral sources.

 - Multi-lingual counselors may be asked to conduct services in multiple languages to meet the needs of the clients and families

-degree in social work or counseling/education is preferred with LPC,
+- Master's degree in social work or counseling/education is with LCDC, LPC-Intern, LMSW, LMFT-A

 - One or more years' relevant experience with counseling preferred.